-People can also use aloe vera gel directly from the plant by snapping off a leaf and gently squeezing out the gel.
+A person can also use natural aloe vera gel directly from the plant by snapping off a leaf and gently squeezing out the gel.

 Risks and considerations

 Applying aloe vera gel to the skin is safe for most people, but some may have an allergic reaction.
 This is why it is best to first do a test on a small area of skin.

-Aloe vera gel is a complementary treatment that may help manage psoriasis symptoms when used alongside other treatments.
+Aloe vera gel is a complementary remedy that may help manage psoriasis symptoms when a person uses it alongside other treatments.

 - salicylic acid

-Some studies suggest that aloe vera gel may improve specific symptoms associated with psoriasis, due to its healing properties.
+Some studies suggest that aloe vera gel may improve specific symptoms that arise from psoriasis, due to the gel's various beneficial properties.

 Determining whether aloe vera gel is an effective treatment for the overall condition will require further research.